tkmharris/tkmharris.github.io/ideas/static-pages/recipes.md

 #### Method

 Heat the oven to 220C.
-Put the potatoes and radishes in a roasting dish with 3 tbsp on the oil, seasoned with salt and pepper.
+Put the potatoes and radishes in a roasting dish with 3 tbsp of the oil, seasoned with salt and pepper.
 Put the dish in the oven for ~40 minutes, tossing halfway through.

 To make the dressing, blend the remaining oil with the garlic, lemon juie, yoghurt, and dill.
 Stir again before serving.